gumaerc-testorg/3.22-spring-2008/content/pages/projects/superelastic_5.md

 {{< tableclose >}}

-a Single sample method.
+{{< sup "a" >}} Single sample method.

 In 1968, Mukherjee \[[1](#References)\] was the first to study the creep properties of NiTi.
 The tensile flow stress was measured over six temperatures spanning 700-1000 °C (corresponding to homologous temperatures of 0.61-0.80, using the melting point of 1310 °C for equiatomic NiTi) at three constant strain rates spanning two orders of magnitude.
 The stress exponent and activation energy for creep were discussed in the light of the then-recent theories of viscous creep.
 Three decades later, Kato, et al. \[[2](#References)\] published an extensive study of tensile creep in NiTi wires between 628 and 888 °C. Both constant creep rate and constant load experiments were performed.
 The creep exponent was determined using two different methods: first by performing strain rate jumps and measuring flow stress, and second by using the reduction in gauge area occurring during deformation to access many different stresses in a single constant load experiment.
 The former, more standard method gave a stress exponent more than twice that of the latter method.
-Eggeler and co-workers \[[3](#References)\] and \[[4](#References)\] published two studies where tensile creep was measured at lower temperatures (470-560 °C), at which Ti3Ni4 precipitates formed during heating to the test temperature and coarsened during creep testing.
+Eggeler and co-workers \[[3](#References)\] and \[[4](#References)\] published two studies where tensile creep was measured at lower temperatures (470-560 °C), at which Ti{{< sub "3" >}}Ni{{< sub "4" >}} precipitates formed during heating to the test temperature and coarsened during creep testing.
 The evolving microstructure resulted in two sets of results: an initial minimum creep rate which was up to two orders of magnitude slower than the subsequent plateau (steady-state) creep rates.
 The respective stress exponents and activation energies were also different.
 These authors studied the dislocation structure developed after creep deformation, and the effect of prior creep upon the phase-transformation of NiTi near ambient temperature.
 Finally, in a recent study, Lexcellent, et al. \[[5](#References)\] measured the creep rate of NiTi between 600 and 900 °C and obtained an activation energy higher than the tracer diffusivity activation energy of Ni in NiTi.

 Nasser and Choi constructed a schematic deformation mechanism map of Ni-Ti-Cr alloy based on an experimental analysis of its creep behavior \[[7](#References)\].
 This empirical construct, which plots true stress as a function of strain rate, rather than normalized stress and normalized temperature, is reproduced below.